I Received My Photos, Now What?

 USB sticks are tiny, easily accessible and easy to transport.
 This might not be the best option for full wedding galleries but it is an option for some extra protection.
 You can copy the photos to multiple USB sticks and give them to family members, friends, put them on your keys, etc.

-4. BUY AN EXTERNAL HARD DRIVE.
+4. BUY AN EXTERNAL HARD DRIVE (This is the most important one!).

 The phrase “External Hard Drive” sounds intense, but it’s not that scary.
 It’s actually a necessity.
 We currently own 15+ external hard drives just for alllll of our photoshoots & weddings, but I have a personal one as well.
 On my personal I keep all of my former schoolwork, all of my Facebook photos, backups to my old iPhones, etc. External hard drives are a great place to store all of your photo sessions.
 I am a bit of a paranoid person so I have a duplicate of every hard drive I own, so if you’re like me, I would buy two.